Updated 06.24.2026

 - Gender – across the world, race, and ethnicity, and social class, it is far more common in women

 Despite an exhaustive list of probable causes of depression, sometimes an individual can experience depression from no known cause.
+This is often explored in discussions of grief depression and different types of depression.

 How long does depression last?